The-AI-Alliance/open-trusted-data-initiative/docs/dataset-requirements/dataset-card-template.md

 nav_order: 10
 ---

 Use the following template to create your dataset card.
+Replace all the content marked with `{...}` with appropriate values and add additional text as you see fit (note the HTML-style comments `<!-- ... -->`).
+When you submit this card with your dataset, we'll provide feedback.
+If you are uncertain about what a particular section requires, add questions in that section!

-For reference on dataset card metadata, see the [Hugging Face guide](https://huggingface.co/docs/hub/datasets-cards) and [card specification](https://github.com/huggingface/hub-docs/blob/main/datasetcard.md?plain=1)
+For reference on dataset card metadata, see the [Hugging Face guide](https://huggingface.co/docs/hub/datasets-cards) and their [card specification](https://github.com/huggingface/hub-docs/blob/main/datasetcard.md?plain=1), from which this card template is adapted.

-Content in `{...}` must be replaced with appropriate values or the defaults shown.

-TODO: Turn this into a form.
+> **NOTE:** We intend to turn this template into a form for easier preparation.

 ```text
 # Dataset Card for { pretty_name | default("Dataset Name", true) }